larsks/direwolf-docs/user-guide.md

 I would argue that it violates the AX.25 protocol specification section 3.12.5:

-The destination station can determine the route the frame took to reach it by examining the address field…
+The destination station can determine the route the frame took to reach it by examining the address field...

 The via path part of the address field, up through the address marked with "*" should contain the path that the packet has traveled.